Questions and answers about veganism

 What about the difference in the use of resources between a vegan vs meat lifestyle?

-What about the history of veganism, have we not always eaten meat?
+What about the history of veganism?
+Have we not always eaten meat?

-Any documentary specifically about the health effects of the consumption of animal products?
+Is there a documentary specifically about the health effects of the consumption of animal products?

-Is there any doctors out there recommending veganism?
+Are there any doctors out there recommending veganism?

-Well I am still not convinced, do you have anything more to say or to recommend me watching?
+Well, I am still not convinced.
+Do you have anything more to say or to recommend me watching?

 Where can I find more information about this subject?